fmysl/fmysl/README.md

 - UI/UX principles and prototyping tools

 ## 🚀 My Goals
-- Become a Salesforce Developer and contribute to impactful digital solutions
 - Build real-world projects to strengthen my technical portfolio
 - Work in a tech-driven environment that values learning, creativity, and collaboration